 Evelynne is a connoisseur of ketchup; namely where it’s placed on her plate and how much she’ll need before she can even consider eating her meal.
 I decided to have a go at making my own ketchup and was pleasantly surprised at how easy it is to make and how good it tastes.
 I enjoy having something culinary on the go whilst I do other jobs and listen to the radio.
-As we approach Christmas it’s a lovely jar of something to make for a friend that a little bit different.
+Ketchup is also a lovely jar of something to make as a gift for someone.
 The final product is so authentic you have to bash its bottom before it will yield to your chips.

 125ml cider vinegar

 1 small yellow onion

 70g light brown sugar

 1/2 tsp onion salt

 1/4 tsp mustard seeds

 3 cloves, 1 stick of cinnamon

 - Put the spices in a piece of muslin (cheesecloth) and tie tightly with string.
 You can experiment with different herbs, spices and vinegars to get different flavour results.

 - Peel and chop the onion.
 Roughly chop the tomatoes then put everything in a large stock pot.